edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 One major concern with distributed load tests is how to synchronize the load generators.
 Load tests often have a predefined pattern for how the number of virtual users is ramped up and down over the duration of the test.
 Different patterns test how systems respond to different scenarios.

-For example, a load test may ramp up from zero to 100k VUs over the course of a five minute interval, and then immediately start ramping back down to zero VUs over the next five minutes.
-If this test is spread across five nodes, then all five nodes must start the test at exactly the same time.
-Otherwise, the test will never reach 100k VUs at its peak.
+For example, a load test may ramp up from zero to 20k VUs over the course of a five minute interval, and then immediately start ramping back down to zero VUs over the next five minutes.
+If this test is spread across two nodes, then both nodes must start the test at exactly the same time.
+Otherwise, the test will never reach 20k VUs at its peak.

 Therefore, we need a way to synchronize load generator nodes to ensure they all start ramping up the load at the same time, and stay in line with each other to match the predefined pattern of load.